Descanonge/tomate/doc/source/tutorial.rst

 We add the first filegroup for the SSH::

-    contains = ['SSH']
     coords_fg = [[lon, 'in', 'longitude'],
                  [lat, 'in', 'latitude'],
                  [time, 'shared']]
-    cstr.add_filegroup(FilegroupNetCDF, contains, coords_fg, root='SSH')
+    cstr.add_filegroup(FilegroupNetCDF, coords_fg, name='SSH', root='SSH')

-We first tell what variables are placed in this filegroup.
-This is purely cosmetic.
 The `coords_fg` variable specify how are arranged the coordinates.
 The 'in' flag means the whole coordinate/dimension is found in each file, and that it is arranged in the same way for all files.
 The 'shared' flag means the dimension is splitted accross multiple files.
 The spatial dimensions in our files are named differently from ours, so we specify it.
-Time is found under the same name so we put nothing.
+Time is found under the same name so we say nothing.
+We give a name for our filegroup, this will help in debugging.
 We give a subfolder in which the files are found, if not precised, the root directory from the constructor will be used.